smy1/swlab/README.md

 - __`topcam`__: Stands for "top-camera".
 Enter __the name of the video that will be overlaid on top__ of the base video.
 In this example, Python will search for a video file that has the word "screen" in the name.
 These top videos should be stored together with the base videos.
 - __`newname`__: __Give the composite video a new name__.
 - __`propsize`__: Stands for "proportion-size". __How small should be top video be?__ In this example, `0.25` means 25% of its original size.
 - __`dur`__: Stands for __"duration".
-If the recorded task has a standard length__ (e.g., 3 minutes), enter the duration here in seconds (i.e., 180).
-If the duration of the recorded task differs between participants, leave it as `None`.
+If the recorded task has a standard duration__ (e.g., 3 minutes), enter the duration here in seconds (i.e., 180).
+If the duration of the recorded task differs between participants, leave this argument as `None`.
 - __`excel`__: Enter __the path and name of the relevant Excel file__.
-- __other parameters__: Leave them as `None` here since the arguments are found in the Excel file.
+- __other parameters__: Leave these as `None` since the arguments are found in the Excel file.
 See the [examples.py](./examples.py) script for an example on manually passing arguments to these parameters.

 &nbsp;